sithel/gaming_setup/hellfire/README.md

 ### Day Event Generation

 A single person can come up with all events, but it'd be nice if part of the pre-game process people suggested ideas for what day events could be.
-They could also suggest event ideas that are relevant to their Deity and a delicious semi-randomized function could try to ensure that these events happen before/during/shortly after a particular fanatic's run.
+They could also suggest event ideas that are relevant to their Deity and a delicious semi-randomized function could try to ensure that these events happen shortly before/during/shortly after a particular fanatic's run.

 ### Flock Generation

 Obviously it can be left up to the players to come up with a handful of interesting flock members.
 It can also help if they're digitally assisted with a 1 sentance prompt on a possible driving motive.
 This would mean that when they're listening to the fanatics they're trying to get a specific answer/response/resolution from them.
 Which also means fanatics have to tailor their message to that day's flock.

+It would also help if any of that day's newly generated flock members had a prompt related to the day's event.

 Randomized resource generation would also be a win.
 This could be done with just a dice roll but phffff!
 Things a flock member might have to distribute amongst the fanatics: